chewyou/silverstripe-node-tree-dropdown/readme.md

     NodeTreeDropdownField::create('NodeTreeDropdown', {{PageID}})
 ]);
 ```
-where `PageID` is the parent page wanted to display its children as a node tree
+where `PageID` is the parent page ID as to display its children as a node tree

 e.g The below shows the parent and its children.
 Use the Parents ID in the
 NodeTreeDropdownField to show its two children (and its children, if any)